 Responsibilities of Schools

-When giving advice to students Beths takes into account the needs of the individual student to succeed.
+When giving advice to students we take into account the needs of the individual student to succeed.
 We work in partnership with local employers and other education training providers such as colleges, universities and apprenticeship providers.
 This ensures that the students benefit from direct experience of the world of work so that they can make informed decisions about their future and their education/training options.

 STEM (Science, Technology, English and Maths) subjects play a large role when choosing many professions, whether it is in accountancy, business administration, sports therapy, engineering, to name a few.
 We aim to advise students which are the best subjects to take when they are making crucial educational decisions.
 Guidance will inform GCSE/A-Level course choices together with own individual needs and abilities when advising on STEM subjects.

-The LRC has a range of notice boards and areas with extra-curricular activities which may be of help to students with their career aspirations.
+The LRC has a range of notice boards and areas where extra-curricular activities which may be of help with their career aspirations.
 It also has a PowerPoint presentation displayed which is updated almost daily with new opportunities which include apprenticeships, university information/help.
 Also helpful out of school opportunities to support students in building their CV’s for future university/job applications is included in the display.